 Registered graduate students can use the Career Center to find internships, part-time jobs, or summer employment.
 Newly admitted graduate students may consult the listings as early as July 1 preceding fall admission.

-Graduate students may not hold any university employment for more than half time without permission from the Dean of the Graduate Division.
+Graduate students may not hold any university employment for more than half time without permission from their department’s Head Graduate Advisor and the Dean of the Graduate Division.

 International students and any family members in any visa category (except permanent residents) should check regulations under which they may be employed.
 For information about employment eligibility and work permit applications, please visit the Berkeley International Office website.

 Academic appointments are an important source of financial support for Berkeley graduate students, although their availability varies by department.
 Some departments may propose a combination of teaching and research appointments as part of a financial support package.
 Other departments may expect you to arrange for your academic appointments after you arrive on campus.

 Graduate students who hold academic appointments (GSI, GSR, Reader, Tutor) may be eligible for fee remissions that offset either a portion or all of their assessed fees.

 All graduate students are restricted to working no more than half time regardless of the position they hold.
 For example, Graduate Student Instructors (GSIs) typically work on average 16 to 20 hours per week.
 For detailed information, please see the GSI, GSR, Reader and Tutor Guide.